MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/40-security/10-spring-security/3-operation-cedar/README-CEDAR.md

 It can be used to access the known users (based of username and password).
 It is fully ready to be used by your `ArmyAuthenticationProvider` class:
 - You can call `getUser` by providing a password and username.
-- If the combination is correct, this service will return a fully authenticated object (`ExternalAuthentication` which extends `Authentication`) that contains the username, password and roles of the user.
+- If the combination is correct, this service will return a `ExternalAuthentication` object that contains the username, password and roles of the user.
 - If the combination is incorrect, it will return an empty optional.

 The `authenticate()` method in the `ArmyAuthenticationProvider` class should:
-- Return an `Authentication` object (specifically, a `ExternalAuthentication` object in our case) if the username/password combo exists.
+- Return an `Authentication` object if the username/password combo exists (a fully authenticated object with full credentials).
-    - It should use the `FakeAuthenticationService` to check this.
+    - It should use the `FakeAuthenticationService` to check if a given username and password is known (if we have a user for those credentials).
-    - `Authentication` is an interface of Spring Security, which you'll have to implement in a specific class, name it the `ArmyAuthentication`.
+    - It returns an object of `Authentication` (`Authentication` is an interface of Spring Security).
 - Otherwise it should throw an exception that extends the `AuthenticationException` class.
     - Pick one you think fits the bill.
 - **HINT**: This method is a great candidate for some unit-tests.

 ### Implementing the supports() method
-This method determines if the custom `AuthenticationProvider` (The `ArmyAuthenticationProvier`) will handle the `Authentication` request.
+This method must return true if this `AuthenticationProvider` (`ArmyAuthenticationProvider`) supports the indicated `Authentication` object.
 In our case, the provider handles Username/Password Authentication tokens.
+- `UsernamePasswordAuthenticationToken` is an already existing implementation of `Authentication`.
 You don't have to know the specifics, implement it as follows:
 ```
 @Override
 public boolean supports(Class<?> authentication) {